Personal Independence Payment (PIP)

 The form sent to you will ask for information about how your condition affects you.
 Additional evidence can be sent in with this form.
 On the form there is a section for ‘additional information’.
 In this section, carers, friends or family could also provide information.
 It does not have to be filled in if you feel like you have included everything in the rest of the form.

 You have one month to return the completed ‘How your disability affects you’ form.
 Failure to return the form without good cause can result in the claim being terminated.
-If you are unable to complete the form within the given timescales you should contact the DWP by phone to ask for an extension.
+If you are unable to complete the form within the given timescales you should contact the DWP (PIP Centre in Northern Ireland) by phone to ask for an extension.
+If the form has not been received and the DWP (PIP Centre in Northern Ireland) have identified that you need additional support you may be invited to a face-to-face consultation.

 The form and any additional information are then sent to a health professional.
 If there is enough information the assessment can be completed at this stage but most people will be asked to attend a face-to-face consultation.
-The DWP says that claimants will be encouraged to take someone along with them to the consultation.
+Claimants will be encouraged to take someone along with them to the consultation.
 Failure to attend the consultation without good cause can result in the claim being terminated.

 The health professional then sends a report to the decision maker.